Patient information: Headache in children (Beyond the Basics)

 Emergent evaluation of headache in children

-Management of migraine headache in children
+Acute treatment of migraine in children

 Pathophysiology, clinical features, and diagnosis of migraine in children